holochain/holochain/docs/specs/src/hwp_3_correctness.md

 In distributed systems much has been written about Fault Tolerance especially to those faults known as "Byzantine" faults.
 These faults might be caused by either random chance or by malicious action.
 For aspects of failures in system confidence that arise purely from malicious action, see the [Security] section.

 1. **Faults from unknown data provenance:** Because all data transmitted in the system is generated and cryptographically signed by Agents, and those signatures are also included in the hash-chains, it is always possible to verify any datum's provenance.
 Thus, faults from intentional or accidental impostors is not possible.
 The system cannot prevent malicious or incautious actors from stealing or revealing private keys, however, although it does include affordances to deal with these eventualities.
-These are discussed under Human Error in the [Security] section.
+These are discussed under [Human Error].

 2. **Faults from data corruptibility in transmission and storage:** Because all state data is stored along with a cryptographic hash of that data, and because all data is addressed and retrieved by that hash and can be compared against the hash, the only possible fault is that the corruption resulted in data that has the same hash.
 For Blake2b-256 hashing (which is what we use), this is known to be a vanishingly small possibility for both intentional and unintentional data corruption.[^corruption] Furthermore, because all data is stored as hash-chains, it is not possible for portions of data to be retroactively changed.
 Agents' Source Chains thus become immutable append-only event logs.